-TRI1 implements the CETPartnership SRIA Challenge 1, that is focused on developing the "Optimised, integrated European net-zero emission energy system", where the energy networks (i.e. electricity, gas, hydrogen, water, heating and cooling, mobility and their integrated and coordinated functioning etc.) play a significant role.
+TRI129 implements the CETPartnership SRIA30 Challenge 1, that is focused on developing the "Optimised, integrated European net-zero emission energy system", where the energy networks (i.e. electricity, gas, hydrogen, water, heating and cooling, mobility and their integrated and coordinated functioning etc.) play a significant role.

-In order to meet the European Union (EU) and Member States' climate targets for 2030 and 2050, it is not only necessary to accelerate the expansion of renewable energy sources (RES), but also to integrate RES more efficiently into the energy system.
+To meet the European Union (EU) and Member States' climate targets for 2030 and 2050, it is not only necessary to accelerate the expansion of renewable energy sources (RES), but also to integrate RES more efficiently into the energy system.

-RES integration into the energy system will require a fundamental change in infrastructure, implying significant investments in grids and use different and new technologies in the grids.
+RES integration into the energy system will require a fundamental change in infrastructure, implying significant investments in grids and use of different and new technologies in the grids.
 Direct current (DC) technologies can have a leading role in this transformation thanks to their flexibility, efficiency and sustainability.
-High voltage DC (HVDC) is essential for offshore generation and for the integration of energy islands (both onshore and offshore), while medium voltage DC (MVDC) and hybrid networks (alternating current (AC) and DC) can foster direct RES integration and sector coupling.
+High voltage DC (HVDC) is essential for offshore generation and for the integration of energy islands (both onshore and offshore), while medium/low voltage DC (MVDC and LVDC) and hybrid networks (AC and DC) can foster direct RES integration at local level and sector coupling.
+Microgrids represent an outstanding solution to foster resilience as they enable the integration of all types of local resources (generation, storage, conversion, and load).
+MV/LVDC solutions can be of interest in this framework, observing that several of these elements are designed to operate in DC,

 While both transmission and distribution grids are currently predominantly AC, DC grids are becoming increasingly important.
-Especially for long transmission distances the use of HVDC is often advantageous, as there are lower losses over long distances and compensation techniques are not required.
+Especially for long transmission distances, the use of HVDC is often advantageous, as their specific transport capacity is higher, there are lower losses over long distances, and compensation techniques are not required.